 Everyone wants more healthy and youthful skin, but the truth is, that much of what makes you radiate good health and beauty comes from the inside out.
 Here are some key ways to keep your skin gorgeous regardless of what you smear on it.

 Drinking enough water is essential for all the body’s systems, organs and cells.
-This is especially true for your largest organ, the skin.
 If you're not sufficiently hydrated, your skin dries out, has less resilience, and is more prone to wrinkling.
 Water not only increases elasticity, it also flushes out toxins from the body, which in turn gives you healthy glowing skin.

 Pollution and chemicals in our environment are full of free radicals, or molecules that can damage your skin.
 Antioxidants are naturally occurring phytonutrients, found in fruits and vegetables, that can protect skin from these damaging free radicals.
 The list of antioxidant-rich foods is long, but some of the most potent are fruits and berries like blueberries, goji berries, and pomegranates.
 Organic Berry Power™ blends 20+ of the planet’s most antioxidant-rich fruits and berries into a delicious and easy to use powder.